muqsitmalik/Agile/README.md

 12. **At Regular Intervals, Reflect on How to Become More Effective, Then Tune and Adjust the Behavior Accordingly:**
     - Regularly review and reflect on team performance to identify areas for improvement and implement changes.

+## Advantages of Agile

+- **Increased Client-Team Interaction:**
+  - Agile fosters a high level of interaction between the client and the project team throughout the development process.

+- **Enhanced Transparency to Clients:**
+  - Unlike the waterfall model where clients may not see project outcomes until completion, Agile provides transparency in every phase, keeping clients informed.

+- **Flexibility for Changes and Refinement:**
+  - Agile allows for continuous refinement and reprioritization of the product based on changing requirements and client feedback.

+- **Project Breakdown into Smaller Units:**
+  - Agile methodologies involve breaking the project into smaller units, facilitating high-quality development, testing, and collaboration.

+## Agile Methodologies

+1. **Extreme Programming (XP):**
+   - XP is an Agile methodology emphasizing technical excellence and frequent releases.

+2. **Kanban:**
+   - Kanban is a visual management method for software development, focusing on continuous delivery and workflow optimization.

+3. **Lean:**
+   - Lean principles, derived from manufacturing, are applied to software development to minimize waste and maximize value.

+4. **Scrum:**
+   - Scrum is a widely used Agile framework that organizes work into time-boxed iterations called sprints, promoting collaboration and regular delivery.

+5. **Crystal:**
+   - Crystal encompasses a family of Agile methodologies with different variants, emphasizing adaptability based on project characteristics.